 Credit scoring companies like FICO create scores based on your borrowing and repayment history.
 They analyze data from millions of consumers, and determine what factors accurately predict your risk of defaulting on loans.

-For example, people who miss mortgage payments are far more likely to file bankruptcy then those who do not.
+For example, people who miss mortgage payments are far more likely to file bankruptcy than those who do not.
 So missing a mortgage payment can really devastate your score.

 The lower your score, the higher your risk.

 What FICO scores don’t consider